dagraham/etm-dgraham/README.md

           &m 2, 3, 4, 5, 6, 7, 8 &w tu
   Try this with a form based calendar application.

-### timely and unobtrusive entry assistance
+### unobtrusive and timely entry assistance

 #### just in time entry prompts and feedback

-**Important**: Prompt updates do not block keyboard entry and are virtually instantaneous.
-Your can continue typing without regard to the prompt or even paste entire items into the entry area.

-In the illustrations below, the prompt appears above the horizontal line and your entry appears below the horizontal line with the position of the cursor indicated by the underscore character.
+When you want to create a new reminder or edit an exiting one, *etm* opens an area at the bottom of the screen that is divided into two parts by a horizontal line.
+The lower part is the entry area where what you type appears.
+The upper part is the prompt/feedback area where *etm* responds to your typing.
+This response might take the form of providing a suggestion about alternatives, information about the type of input required or feedback about how your current entry is being interpreted.
+It is important to realize that none of this interferes with your typing - you can blaze away as quickly as you like or even paste complete entries and never glance at the prompt if you like.
+This is the **unobtrusive** part of the prompt/feedback process.

-Let's create the election day reminder to illustrate the *etm* prompt/feedback process.
-Begin by pressing `N` to create a new reminder and notice that *etm* automatically prompts you for the item type character
+Let's create the election day reminder to illustrate the **timely** part of the process.
+Begin by pressing `N` to create a new reminder and notice that *etm* automatically prompts you for the item type character and suggests the alternatives

         item type
         Choose a character from * (event), - (task), % (record)